Shamino0/scriptsandtools/git/README.md

 * `<commit2>` is an optional second `git` commit number.
 If present, the differences between the two commits is compared.
 If not provided, then the specified commit is compared against the local version of each file.

+It is extremely useful in the following examples:

+* `gitediffcommit2 HEAD`

+  Show all of the differences between the current working space and the most recent commit on its branch.
+When run prior to a `git commit`, it will show all the changes that will be committed, allowing for a quick review prior to committing the changes.

+* `gitediffcommit2 otherbranch`

+  Show all the differences between the current working space and the head of the `otherbranch` branch.
+This is very useful when manually merging two branches, because you can review the diffs on a per-file basis and make changes to the current working space using the `ediff-buffers` mechanism.

 ## `gitview`